java - difference between 2 types of downcasting -

 to peek under hood bit , verify that, let's consider simple class, 2 methods you're doing in example:

-public class downcasts { public int stringlength1(object o) { string s = (string) o; return s.length(); } public int stringlength2(object o) { return ((string) o).length(); } }
+public class downcasts { public int stringlength1(object o) { string s = (string) o; return s.length(); } public int stringlength2(object o) { return ((string) o).length(); } } the bytecode these methods (which can see javap -c downcasts) are:

-public int stringlength1(java.lang.object); code: 0: aload_1 1: checkcast #2 // class java/lang/string 4: astore_2 5: aload_2 6: invokevirtual #3 // method java/lang/string.length:()i 9: ireturn public int stringlength2(java.lang.object); code: 0: aload_1 1: checkcast #2 // class java/lang/string 4: invokevirtual #3 // method java/lang/string.length:()i 7: ireturn
+public int stringlength1(java.lang.object); code: 0: aload_1 1: checkcast #2 // class java/lang/string 4: astore_2 5: aload_2 6: invokevirtual #3 // method java/lang/string.length:()i 9: ireturn public int stringlength2(java.lang.object); code: 0: aload_1 1: checkcast #2 // class java/lang/string 4: invokevirtual #3 // method java/lang/string.length:()i 7: ireturn the first method these things:

-string s = (string) o
+string s = (string) o:- loads

-stack - checks it's string
+ostack - checks it's string

 - stores register 2